measurement-kit/mkbuild/README.md

   - cmd: ctest --output-on-failure -C Release -a
 ```

-The main difference is that we don't need to update subrepos anymore.
+The main difference is that we don't need to force `git` to update
+the subrepos anymore.